-I sat down today with Jim at the Aroma Café on Bloor St East, and asked a few questions about surviving Covid lockdown, what it feels like to be back performing LIVE, and his new side gig teaching students from around the world via an online learning academy.
+Toronto-based musician and composer, JIM GELCER, was thrilled to play his first LIVE public performance on Thursday November 4 at the venerable Jazz Bistro in downtown Toronto.
+Covid had caused all music venues to shut down over the past 20 months and we were certainly anxious to see musicians return to the stage – Jim was joined by Rob Piltch (guitar), Ross MacIntyre (bass), Rob Neal Christian (sax, flute, piano)…..pictured belowI sat down with Jim at the Aroma Café on Bloor St East a few days prior to his show, and asked a few questions about surviving the Covid lockdown, what it feels like to be back performing LIVE, and his new side gig teaching students from around the world via an online learning academy.

-Did the Covid isolation period offer any positive opportunities such as time to compose or arrange, listening to other musicians’ work?
+Has the Covid isolation period offered any positive opportunities such as time to compose or arrange, listening to other musicians’ work?
 Yes, indeed!
 I was quite busy during Covid with film scores, production, and songwriting collaborations.
 In fact, I’ve just finished co-writing three Christmas songs with Jon Mullane, a songwriter from Nova Scotia, that will be released on his upcoming Christmas album (look for it on his Spotify, or wherever you listen to music).

 You studied music as well as philosophy, so has a serious music education helped you with your career?
 So many new/young musicians have never picked up an actual instrument or learnt how to sight-read music – do you think there is still a need for traditional learning or do you feel music’s future lies with computers?
 A couple of years ago, I was lucky enough to be invited to teach music at the Toronto District School Board.
 I am so grateful for that, as it sustained me during Covid, and got me into teaching, which I had not done much of previously.
 During the pandemic I also started teaching privately, and have had students from as far and wide as Germany, Ukraine, Hawaii, and all over North America.
 So, yes, I believe that there is still a need for traditional learning.

-And if people want to learn more about you and your music, do you have a website or social media they could follow?
+If people want to learn more about you and your music, do you have a website or social media they could follow?
 Yes, I’m on Facebook (facebook.com/jgelcer).
 I’m also on Instagram and Twitter as @jimgelcer.
 And I’m even on Wikipedia!
 My website is www.gelcer.com